Also known as: cossack squat, cossack squats, kettlebell cossack, goblet lateral squat, lateral goblet squat

 How to Do Goblet Cossack Squat

-- Shift weight: Shift your weight to one leg, hinge at the hips and bend the working knee while keeping the opposite leg straight and toes flexed.
+- Shift weight: Shift weight to one side by bending the working knee and hinging at the hip, keeping the non-working leg straight and foot flexed or lightly on the ground.

 Muscle Groups